pszufe/chondro/README.md

                                 },
     (... in order to increase readibility only part og tree has been shown ...)

-Densitivity analysis of separable trees
+Sensitivity analysis of separable trees
 ---------------------------------------

 A typical example session with Chondro might consist of the following